The Sofia: Interior

+The steel superstructure was constructed by Post & McCord.
 Because it was originally used as a parking garage, the Sofia was built as a fireproof structure with an extremely strong frame.
-The steel superstructure was constructed by Post & McCord.
 Originally, the building had 1,000 parking spaces.
 Drivers would leave their vehicles in front of a large elevator at the ground level, where an elevator operator would move the vehicle to a floor with an open parking space.
 There were three elevators, each of which could fit two cars; this was later expanded to four elevators.
-Once at that floor, the operator would then push a button to operate a conveyor belt with a small electric carriage.
+Once on that floor, the operator would then push a button to operate a conveyor belt with a small electric carriage.
 The carriage was then pushed beneath the vehicle and engaged with the rear axle.
 The New York Times estimated that cars could travel between ground level and the top floor in 90 seconds and that five cars could be delivered from the upper floors to the ground level every minute.
 Except for the elevator operator, there were no employees above the first floor, nor were any personnel allowed on the parking floors.